 Project Spotlight: The Great Theme Park Project

-There are rides to imagine, spaces to plan, worlds to build, and endless room to follow personal interests.
 That’s exactly why The Great Theme Park Project works so well as a homeschool project.

-This is an eight-week, project-based learning experience for Years 3–4 learners, built around designing an entire theme park, not just individual rides.
+It’s an eight-week, project-based learning experience for Years 3–4 learners, built around designing an entire theme park, not just individual rides.
 Learners explore layout, movement, visitor experience, creative design, and wellbeing, all within a context they shape themselves.

 Designed for interest-led learning